As used in sections 2108.01 to 2108.12 of the Revised Code:

 Pursuant to division (A) of section 2101.24 of the Revised Code, the probate court for the county in which the declarant or deceased person resided at the time of death or the county in which a living person whose post-death arrangements are the subject of dispute resides shall have exclusive jurisdiction over any action that results from sections 2108.70 to 2108.89 of the Revised Code.

-Whoever violates section 2108.12 of the Revised Code is guilty of unlawful transfer of body parts, a felony of the fifth degree.
+Whoever violates division (A) of section 2108.18 or section 2108.19 of the Revised Code is guilty of a felony of the third degree.